Library of Congress: 1939–1987: National versus legislative role

-After Putnam retired in 1939, President Franklin D. Roosevelt appointed poet and writer Archibald MacLeish as his successor.
+In 1939, following Putnam's retirement, President Franklin D. Roosevelt appointed poet and writer Archibald MacLeish as his successor.
 Occupying the post from 1939 to 1944 during the height of World War II, MacLeish became the most widely known librarian of Congress in the library's history.
 MacLeish encouraged librarians to oppose totalitarianism on behalf of democracy; dedicated the South Reading Room of the Adams Building to Thomas Jefferson, and commissioned artist Ezra Winter to paint four themed murals for the room.
 He established a "democracy alcove" in the Main Reading Room of the Jefferson Building for essential documents such as the Declaration of Independence, the Constitution, and The Federalist Papers.
 The Library of Congress assisted during the war effort, ranging from storage of the Declaration of Independence and the United States Constitution in Fort Knox for safekeeping to researching weather data on the Himalayas for Air Force pilots.
 MacLeish resigned in 1944 when appointed as Assistant Secretary of State.

-President Harry Truman appointed Luther H. Evans as librarian of Congress.
+President Harry Truman appointed Luther H. Evans as Librarian of Congress.
 Evans, who served until 1953, expanded the library's acquisitions, cataloging, and bibliographic services.
 But he is best known for creating Library of Congress Missions worldwide.
 Missions played a variety of roles in the postwar world: the mission in San Francisco assisted participants in the meeting that established the United Nations, the mission in Europe acquired European publications for the Library of Congress and other American libraries, and the mission in Japan aided in the creation of the National Diet Library.

 Evans' successor Lawrence Quincy Mumford took over in 1953.
 During his tenure, lasting until 1974, Mumford directed the initiation of construction of the James Madison Memorial Building, the third Library of Congress building on Capitol Hill.
 Mumford led the library during the government's increased educational spending.
 The library was able to establish new acquisition centers abroad, including in Cairo and New Delhi.
 In 1967, the library began experimenting with book preservation techniques through a Preservation Office.
 This has developed as the most extensive library research and conservation effort in the United States.